billthefarmer/editor/Mode.md

 # Mode line

-If a line of text is found within the first two or three lines of the file which matches the mode line pattern, the mode of the editor will be changed after the file is loaded.
-The pattern is one or more non white space characters, one or more white space characters, the text `ed:` followed by one or more option patterns separated by white space.
+If a line of text is found within the first or last two or three lines of the file which matches the mode line pattern, the mode of the editor will be changed after the file is loaded.
+The pattern is one or more text or punctuation characters, white space, the text `ed:` followed by one or more option patterns separated by white space.

 ```
 # ed: [[no]ww] [[no]sg] [[no]hs] [th:l|d|r] [ts:l|m|s] [tf:m|p]
 ```

-The initial non white space characters are intended to be used to hide the mode line from compilers and interpreters by commenting it out.
+The initial text or punctuation characters are intended to be used to hide the mode line from compilers and interpreters by commenting it out.

 The option patterns are: